-For this test, I choose what I believe to be the Grad ND filter that every landscape photographer should have at least in his bag: a 0.9 Soft Edge (3 stops).
-This offers a medium level of filtration, and is the most versatile of all Grad NDs.
-I positioned all filters in the same position in the holder, and gave the images the same exposure.
-Differences in brightness depend on each manufacturer different level and positioning of gradient.
-I was also curious to see how the Formatt-Hitech Firecrest 1.5 Soft Edge would perform, since the higher the filtration level, the most problematic it is to keep colour casts away, so I added that to this group.
+For this test, I choose what I believe to be the Grad ND filter that every landscape photographer should have at least in his bag, a 0.9 Soft Edge (3 stops).
+This filter offers a medium level of filtration and is the most versatile of all Grad NDs.
+I positioned all filters in the exact same position in the holder and gave all images exactly the same exposure.
+Differences in brightness depend on the gradient’s level and position in each manufacturer’s filter.
+I was also curious to see how the Formatt-Hitech Firecrest 1.5 Soft Edge would perform, since the higher the filtration level, the most problematic it is to keep colour casts away, so I added this filter to the group as well.
 Here we go (click on the images to enlarge):

-As you could see, the Formatt-Hitech resin has a small but clear magenta cast; the Sing-Ray a slight blue cast; the Lee and Formatt-Hitech Firecrest are basically neutral.
+As you could see, the Formatt-Hitech resin features a small but clear magenta cast; the Sing-Ray, a slight blue cast; finally, the Lee and Formatt-Hitech Firecrest are basically neutral.
 What is really impressive here is the behaviour of the 1.5 stop Firecrest: the filter is almost perfectly neutral, offering better performance than any of the 0.9 filters in this test despite being the strongest filter in the group.

 Moving on to solid NDs, I started with a mild 3-stop filter (click on the images to enlarge):

-Here we can see that the Formatt-Hitech resin has a very prominent magenta cast, and the Singh-Ray some blue cast as well; again, the Lee and the Formatt-Hitech Firecrest are the most neutral of the group, with the former showing a very little magenta cast and the latter a minor blue cast, both inconsequential in practice.
+Here we can see that the Formatt-Hitech resin features a very prominent magenta cast; the Singh-Ray, some blue cast; and again, the Lee and the Formatt-Hitech Firecrest are the most neutral of the group, with the Lee showing a very little magenta cast and the Formatt-Hitech a minor blue cast, both inconsequential in practice.

 I then tested the stronger NDs, which – for better or worse – are very much in fashion in landscape photography today.
 Let’s start with the two 6 stop filters, from Lee and Formatt-Hitech (click on the images to enlarge):

-As you can see, the Lee Little Stopper has a clear blue cast; the Formatt-Hitech Firecrest, while not perfect, can be considered neutral for all practical purposes.
+As you can see, the Lee Little Stopper shows an evident blue cast; the Formatt-Hitech Firecrest, on the other hand, while not perfect can be considered neutral for all practical purposes.

-Finally, let’s move to the big guns: 10 stops!
-Since moving back from medium format to 35mm with its faster lenses, however, sometimes I need more than 10 stops.
-After seeing the great performance of the new Formatt-Hitech Firecrest filters for 6 and 10 stops, I recently got a Firecrest 13 stops as well, and I decided to add it to the test as well (click on the images to enlarge):
+Finally, let’s move on to the big guns: 10 stops ND filters!
+To use long exposures in broad daylight, however, sometimes I need more than 10 stops.
+After seeing the great performance of the new Formatt-Hitech Firecrest filters for 6 and 10 stops, I recently got a Firecrest 13 stops as well, and I decided to add it to the test thinking it might be interesting (click on the images to enlarge):

-The Lee Big Stopper follows in the footsteps of his little brother, showing an even stronger blue cast than the Little Stopper.
-The Formatt-Hitech Firecrest shows a very little green cast but, in practice, can be considered neutral.
-Once more, though, I have to say that I am really impressed with the ultra-high density ND filter in the group, the Formatt-Hitech Firecrest 13 stop.
-True, it is not perfectly neutral, showing a small green / blue cast; however, lets not forget that we are talking about 13 stops of filtering here, and the Formatt-Hitech 13 stops performs actually better than both the Lee Little and Big Stoppers!
+The Lee Big Stopper, following in the footsteps of his little brother, showed an even stronger blue cast than the Little Stopper.
+The Formatt-Hitech Firecrest, on the other hand, showed a very little green cast but, in practice, can be considered neutral.
+Once more, though, I have to say that I am really impressed with the highest density ND filter in the group, the Formatt-Hitech Firecrest 13 stop.
+True, it is not perfectly neutral, showing a small green / blue cast.
+However, let’s not forget that we are talking about 13 stops of filtering here, and that the Formatt-Hitech 13 stops performs actually better than both the Lee Little and Big Stopper!

 Summarising, I’d rate the filters in this best filters for landscape photography review as follows:

 1. Formatt-Hitech Firecrest.
 The most neutral filters in the test overall, these newcomer glass filters by Formatt-Hitech showed an impressive performance.
 Highly recommended!